Withdraw cash from your credit card without incurring high cash advance fees. Compare low cash advance rate credit cards here.

 How much do cash advances cost me?

-Interest rates charged on cash advances vary a bit, but they are generally pretty expensive even in the best case scenarios.
+Interest rates charged on cash advances vary a bit, but they are generally pretty expensive even in the ideal case scenarios.

-The best way to avoid these costs is to not use cash advances at all unless you absolutely must.
+The easiest way to avoid these costs is to not use cash advances at all unless you absolutely must.

-What are the benefits of low cash advance credit cards?
+What are the benefits of low cash advance rate cards?